-2. Click to expand Display Adapters and right-click on your Graphic Card, then Select the Update Driver Software option.
+2. Click to expand Display Adapters, right-click on your Graphic Card, then Select the Update Driver Software option.

 3. In the How do you want to search for driver software?
 Window select Search automatically for updated driver software.
 After that, wait for the process to finish.

 4. You can manually download the drivers from your computer manufacturer’s website.
-If the update could not complete, select the Update Driver Software option again.
+Select the Update Driver Software option again if the update is not complete.
 Afterward, in the window, select Browse my computer for driver software.

-5. Then select Let me pick from a list of device drivers on my computer.
+5. Select Let me pick from a list of device drivers on my computer.

-Check the list and select the appropriate driver and click Next.
-After the process has been completed, finally, restart your computer.
+Check the list, select the appropriate driver, and click Next.
+After the process is complete, finally, restart your computer.

 Disabling Hardware Acceleration

 1. First, search for Display in the Windows search and select Display Settings from the search results.

 2. Then open the Change Display Settings option and click Advanced Settings.
 Afterward, go to the Troubleshoot Tab and open Change Settings.